It’s likely you have met at least one mother who had a long labour that resulted in a c-section.

 Placing an IV or performing a vaginal exam can interrupt hormonal flow.
 The medications in an epidural can block the release of your body’s natural oxytocin.
 It’s important to weigh up the benefits and risks of each intervention, before choosing to use them.
 If intervention becomes medically indicated, just like with inductions, patience is important.

-#3 Less Than Optimal Prenatal Nutrition
+Failure to progress point #3 Less Than Optimal Prenatal Nutrition

 Gestational diabetes has become an epidemic in western cultures.
 Many families routinely eat processed foods full of carbohydrates and processed sugars (and it’s very easy to do when we’re tricked into believing that something is healthy when it’s not).
 These foods can increase the risk of gestational diabetes.